serhatarslan-hub/cs244-ICW_testing/README.md

 ## Brief Description

-Padhye & Floyd published their original ICW test in 2001 with an attempt to survey the general behavior of TCP implementations of the Internet at the time.
-Historically, TCP implementations differed widely, so it remains as important today as it was in 2001 to get a picture on the diversity of parameters used on the Internet to ensure fairness and stability.
+Padhye & Floyd published their original ICW test in 2001 in an attempt to survey the general behavior of TCP implementations of the Internet at the time.
+Historically, TCP implementations differed widely, so it remains as important today as it was in 2001 to get a picture on the diversity of parameters used on the Internet to ensure fairness and stability of the network.
 Understanding the big picture of the Internet can then help in determining standards, simulations, and new applications.

 Padhye & Floyd's initial ICW test was presented with the release of the TCP Behavior Inference Tool (TBIT), which performs six different tests on publicly available web servers to understand their TCP behavior.
 The tests covered the ICW value, the choice of congestion control algorithm (CCA), conformant congestion control (CCC), implementation of selective acknowledgements (SACK), TCP timeout duration, and responses to ECN.
 In this report, we only attempt to reproduce the ICW results for popular web servers.

 The congestion window size is one of two metrics that determine how much data can be sent before any acknowledgement of arrival is received.
 Popular congestion control algorithms start from a relatively small value of congestion window size and slowly increase until congestion is perceived.
 The ICW determines how much data to be sent without any feedback on current congestion on the network.
 As a consequence, the choice of ICW is a trade-off between under-utilizing the available capacity and putting too much stress on the network.

-When the original paper was published, [RFC 2414](https://tools.ietf.org/html/rfc2414) was suggested by IETF to determine the ICW size.
-The RFC would exhibit the following rule for ICW calculation:
+When the original paper was published, IETF suggested [RFC 2414](https://tools.ietf.org/html/rfc2414) to determine the ICW size according to the following calculation:

 ```
 If (MSS <= 1095 bytes)
     then win <= 4 * MSS;
 If (1095 bytes < MSS < 2190 bytes)
     then win <= 4380;
 If (2190 bytes <= MSS)
     then win <= 2 * MSS;
 ```

 In 2002, [RFC 3390](https://tools.ietf.org/html/rfc3390) "Increasing TCP's Initial Window" set a standard for determining ICW for implementors of TCP congestion control.
 The ICW was to be set as